nodox/fullstack-bootcamp/chapter-2-a-bucket-list-app.md

->>> Active Thoughts
+>>> Active Thoughts Todo
+- [x] analyze hackernews and breakdown components
-- build a single hacker news link in html
+- [] build a single hacker news link in html
-- add multiple links manually
+- [] add multiple links manually
-- switch to templating and loop through the collection
+- [] switch to templating and loop through the collection
-- add a form so you can post the links from the site and not the source code
+- [] add a form so you can post the links from the site and not the source code